m-abdulah-malik/markdown-cv/index.md

 `Dec 2022 - Present`
 Site Reliability Engineer, *Royal Cyber Inc.*, Remote, Pakistan

--*Pipeline Development:* Designed and implemented CI/CD pipelines for various microservices,
+- *Pipeline Development:* Designed and implemented CI/CD pipelines for various microservices,

 utilizing tools like Azure DevOps and GitHub Actions to streamline development workflows and

 automate build and release processes.

--*Container Orchestration:* Managed the deployment of microservices in Azure Kubernetes Service
+- *Container Orchestration:* Managed the deployment of microservices in Azure Kubernetes Service

 (AKS) clusters, ensuring efficient scaling and resource management while adhering to the best

 practices for containerization and orchestration.

--*Collaboration and Agile Practices:* Worked closely with development teams to integrate
+- *Collaboration and Agile Practices:* Worked closely with development teams to integrate

 automated testing and deployment strategies into the development lifecycle, promoting a